Google AdWords has been one of the most established channels for Digital marketers to drive traffic to their websites.

 - Avoiding exclusion of important AdWords Data in Google Analytics

-Ensure Google AdWords account is linked correctly to Your Google Analytics Property
+Ensure your Google AdWords account is linked correctly to Your Google Analytics Property

-Be sure to verify that the adwords customer ID that is on top right screen matches the ones available here in GA below.
+Be sure to verify that the AdWords customer ID that is on the top-right screen matches the ones available here in GA below.

-Check for GCLID parameter: It should not be dropped
+Check for the GCLID parameter: It should not be dropped

 - URL is not redirected from one page to another page